 Give us a call now (632)681-1823 or Download our free Ebook

-3. Science has proved it to be a myth.
-Studies have already been conducted to test its effectivity: The device was put right next to a cage of rodents and these rodents did not react to it at all and they just did normal rodent things.
-Another study has also been conducted saying that every species of insects perceive sounds differently thus having different reactions.
+Another study has also been conducted saying that every specie of insects perceives sounds differently; thus, having different reactions to sound.
 But they all have something in common: they all get used to this high frequency sound eventually and there’s really nothing you can do about it.

-These patches and wrist bands have gained popularity in the market.
-It claims to make its wearer be “invisible” to mosquitoes, thus preventing these disease-bearing creatures from going after you.
+These patches and wrist bands have gained so much popularity in the market since they are convenient.
+These wearables claim to make its wearer be “invisible” to mosquitoes; thus, preventing these disease-bearing creatures from going after you.
 It works by blocking mosquitoes’ ability to detect carbon dioxide which is their primary method of tracking human blood meals.

 These small and spatial patches and bands won’t be enough to protect the whole body from mosquitoes because the reach that these pest control products have is very limited.
 If you want to protect your whole body, then you might need to purchase a lot of these and wear them all over your body.
 However, you will look ridiculous while doing so.
 It can even make you feel uncomfortable when your clothes are full of patches or your arms are full of wrist bands.
 How will you even move?